Martin Shkreli’s Bid To Be Released From Prison To Work On Coronavirus Treatment Denied

 He, too, should be involved in that research, “as a successful two-time biopharma entrepreneur, having purchased multiple companies, invented multiple new drug candidates,” he wrote.

-In his petition to the court, he asked to be allowed to move into his fiancé’s New York City apartment for three months, where he could work “under strict supervision.”
+In his petition to the court, he asked to be allowed to move into his fiancée’s New York City apartment for three months, where he could work “under strict supervision.”

-Additionally, he claimed that he should be released because he’s at risk of contracting the cornavirus inside, and that he’s at risk of developing complications due to his health history.
+Additionally, he claimed that he should be released because he’s at risk of contracting coronavirus inside, as well as developing complications due to his health history.

 U.S. District Judge Kiyo Matsumoto wasn’t convinced of either claim.

-As to Shkreli‘s claim that he is in a position to help with the development of a coronavirus treatment, Matsumoto claimed that that belief stemmed from the same sort of “delusional self-aggrandizing behavior” that got him put into prison in the first place.
+As to Shkreli‘s claim that he is in a position to help with the development of a coronavirus treatment, Matsumoto said that that belief stemmed from the same sort of “delusional self-aggrandizing behavior” that got him put into prison in the first place.
 Matsumoto also noted that a coronavirus treatment has “so far eluded the best medical and scientific minds in the world working around the clock.”

-Masumoto wasn’t swayed by Shkreli’s claim that he’s at-risk of serious complications from coronavirus, either.
+Matsumoto wasn’t swayed by Shkreli’s claim that he’s at risk of developing complications from coronavirus.
 The prison where Shkreli is housed has no cases, among either inmates or staff.
-Further, Matsumoto noted that Shkreli’s one childhood bout with asthma was not enough to qualify Shkreli as having a serious-enough underlying medical condition that he’s at risk of developing complications from COVID-19.
+Further, Matsumoto noted that Shkreli’s one childhood bout with asthma was not enough to qualify him as having a serious-enough underlying medical condition.